mikeshardmind/SinbadCogs/README.md

 ## What about the other cogs not listed here?

-Use at your own risk, they are disabled or hidden due to me not feeling they are ready for use.
+Use at your own risk, they are disabled, hidden, undocumented, or intended to be replaced by newer alternatives.

+They aren't designed to actively cause harm, but I'm not advertising them.

 ## Why weren't you working on this/as invested in this anymore?